 Auroras occur near the magnetic poles of the earth.
 So the closer you can get to the poles, the more chances you have of seeing them.
 In the case of Europe, we are affected by auroras from the North (magnetic) Pole, so the further north you can get, the more likely the chances of aurora will be.
-So for this reason, Northern Scandinavia and Iceland are usually the favourite spots for aurora viewers.
+So for this reason, Northern Scandinavia is usually the favourite spot for aurora viewers.

 But that doesn’t narrow it down much does it?
 You are looking for towns/city names aren’t you?
 OK, but first, lets discuss what “best” means.
 Because it can be many different things…